bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_4.rst

 Setting your axes' appearance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Options for customizing the appearance of your plot includes:
+Options for customizing the appearance of your plot include:

 * setting labels for your axes
 * styling the numbers displayed with your axes